High ADHD Indicators — Strong Signal for Evaluation

 Does this mean I have ADHD?

-No—it means you screened in the band most strongly associated with adult ADHD.
-A diagnosis can only be made by a clinician (GP referral, psychiatrist, psychologist, or specialist ADHD clinic) using a clinical interview, DSM-5-TR (APA, 2022) Criterion A symptoms, evidence of impairment, and ideally collateral information from childhood.
-The WHO Adult ADHD Self-Report Scale (ASRS-v1.1; Kessler et al., 2005, Psychological Medicine), on which most adult ADHD screeners are modelled, has high specificity but is still a screen, not a diagnostic tool.
+No—it means you landed in the band most strongly associated with adult ADHD on this self-reflection tool.
+A diagnosis can only be made by a clinician (GP referral, psychiatrist, psychologist, or specialist ADHD clinic) using a clinical interview, evidence of impairment, and ideally some context from childhood.

 What is the very first step today?